 If you’re a die-hard skier looking for deep snow, fun terrain, and lift-side camping, this Pacific Northwest road trip is for you.
-If you can, I highly recommend spending multiple days at each resort, and maybe even add a detour to the coast to really cap off an epic adventure.
+If possible, you should spend multiple days at each resort, and maybe even add a detour to the coast to really cap off an epic adventure.

 Once you’ve skied out all the snow in bounds, grab your skins and access the backcountry.
 When conditions are safe, you can continue the powder feast in the endless trees and big bowls surrounding the resort.
 As an added bonus, you can ski right to your camper at the end of the day and enjoy the parking lots festivities.
 Or head into the small town of Glacier for a delicious meal at Chair 9, a local grub spot where you can swap stories with locals and rest your tired legs.

 Our next stop takes you to a Washington classic—Stevens Pass.
-The drive alone is stunning and you’ll be frothing at the mouth when you see the jagged peaks of the Cascades dot the skyline.
-Like Baker, Stevens has a variety of terrain for all skill levels, and they even offer night skiing for those not ready to call it a day when happy hour hits.
-Stevens also allows overnight camping, which can be reserved through their online registration system.
+The drive alone is stunning with jagged peaks of the Cascades dotting the skyline.
+Like Baker, Stevens has a variety of terrain for all skill levels, and the mountain even offers night skiing for those not ready to call it a day when the sun sets.
+Stevens also allows overnight camping, which can be reserved through the online registration system.

-Alpental is my favorite stop on this trip.
-This challenging, no-frills resort will test even the best skiers with its technical terrain, big cliffs, and die-hard locals who have no problem snaking your turns if you’re moving too slow.
+Alpental is a challenging, no-frills resort that will test even the best skiers with its technical terrain, big cliffs, and die-hard locals who have no problem snaking your turns if you’re moving too slow.
 The reward is some of the best skiing in Washington with an old-school feel.
-At the end of the day, head back to your camper at the famous Lot 4, where locals and fellow vagabonds will be crowded around small fires, swapping stories.
+At the end of the day, head back to your RV at the famous Lot 4, where locals and fellow vagabonds will be crowded around small fires, swapping stories.
 You can even catch a run or two during night skiing.
-Most likely you’ll find yourself at the local watering hole, the Backcountry Bar, where you’ll probably be the only tourist and can dry out your powder-soaked outerwear.
+Head to the Backcountry Bar to warm up and dry out your powder-soaked outerwear.

-If expert terrain isn’t savvy with everyone, head across I-90 to Summit at Snoqualmie, where beginner and intermediate terrain is endless.
+If expert runs don’t sit well with everybody in your group, head across Interstate 90 to The Summit at Snoqualmie, where beginner and intermediate terrain is endless.

-Crystal Mountain is probably the fanciest resort on this list.
-It breaks up the monotony of tight trees and pillow skiing with its wide open faces and powder-filled bowls.
-The views of Rainier are the best in the country, so kick back with a yummy lunch at the summit and catch a glimpse of Washington’s highest peak.
-Ski your shaky legs back to the base where your warm camper awaits, thanks to the plug-ins provided by the resort.
+Crystal Mountain is a higher-end resort that breaks up the monotony of tight trees and pillow skiing with its wide-open faces and powder-filled bowls.
+The views of Mount Rainier are amazing, so kick back with lunch at the summit and catch a glimpse of Washington’s highest peak.
+Ski back to the base where your warm camper awaits, thanks to the RV hookups provided by the resort.

-Timberline and Mt.
-Hood Meadows both offer a variety of terrain and caters especially well to beginner and intermediate skiers.
-Experts might be a bit bored so if you need a challenge, head across the highway to Skibowl to get your black diamond fill.
-Thanks to Mt.
-Hood Meadows’ generous night skiing hours, you can get your fix even after the sun goes down.
+In Oregon, make your way to Mount Hood Meadows or Timberline ski areas.
+Both offer a variety of terrain and cater especially well to beginner and intermediate skiers.
+Experts might be a bit bored, so if you need a challenge, head across the highway to Skibowl to get your black diamond fill.
+Thanks to Mount Hood Meadows’ generous night skiing hours, you can get your fix even after the sun goes down.

-Last but not least, it’s time to cap off this road trip with Mt.
-Bachelor.
+Last but not least, it’s time to cap off this road trip with Mount Bachelor.
 Just outside the cute town of Bend, Oregon, Bachelor sports a healthy mix of intermediate terrain, great views, and—of course—a parking lot ready for you to camp in.
-Head up to the summit to see if you can spot views of the various volcanoes dotting the horizon.
-Ski down to the West Village Lodge for a drink on their sun filled deck or head into Bend for a night on the town.
+Head to the summit to see if you can spot views of the various volcanoes dotting the horizon.
+Ski down to the West Village Lodge for a drink on the deck or head into Bend for a night on the town.